 A: You can hunt all game animals with a silencer in the states above.
 See USA Map for other states.

 A: Absolutely!
-However, just keep in mind the transfer to us from another dealer not licensed in your state can delay your approval by 3 to 4 months.
+However, just keep in mind the transfer to us from another dealer not licensed in your state can delay your approval.

-If you’re considering purchasing from another dealer because you don’t see something on our site, please note that we can quickly order your item from the manufacturer or a national wholesaler.
-Soon thereafter, we’ll obtain a serial number to begin the transfer process quickly.
+If you’re considering purchasing from another dealer because you don’t see something on our site, please note that we can quickly order your item from the manufacturer or a national wholesaler and get within 24hrs.